Asian houbara: Taxonomy

-MacQueen's bustard is larger than the houbara and much paler.
+The Asian houbara is larger than the African houbara and much paler.
 The feathers on the top of the head include some long and curved feathers which are white or black with white bases.
 In the houbara, these crest feathers are all white and the difference is evident during the display of the male.
-The lack of intermediate forms in the region where the ranges of MacQueen's bustard and houbara bustard meet, presumed to be in the Nile valley, differences in morphology and display behaviour led to their being elevated to full species.
-The houbara bustard now refers only to the North African population, included as the nominate subspecies C. undulata undulata and a small population on the Canary Islands (C. u. fuertaventurae).
+The lack of intermediate forms in the region where the ranges of the Asian houbara and the African houbara meet, presumed to be in the Nile valley, differences in morphology and display behaviour led to their being elevated to full species.
+The African houbara now refers only to the North African population, included as the nominate subspecies C. undulata undulata and a small population on the Canary Islands (C. u. fuertaventurae).

 Estimates based on the divergence of mitochondrial DNA sequence suggest that the species separated from the common ancestors of C. u. undulata and C. u. fuertaventurae nearly 430,000 years ago.
 This divergence may have begun 900,000 years ago, at a time of extreme aridity.
-The wide dispersal abilities of MacQueen's bustard ensure that their genes are more well mixed unlike the geographically structured genetic patterns shown by the African houbara.
+The wide dispersal abilities of the Asian houbara ensure that its genes are more well mixed unlike the geographically structured genetic patterns shown by the African houbara.

 Description

 This medium-sized bustard is about 65 cm long with a 140 cm wingspan.
 It is brown above and white below, with black stripes down the sides of the neck.
 In flight, the long wings show large areas of black and brown on the flight feathers and a white patch at the base of the primaries.
 From below the wing is mostly white with a black trailing edge.
 Sexes are similar, but the female is smaller and paler above.

 Males and females are nearly identical in plumage but males are slightly larger than females.
-A study of the morphometrics of MacQueen's bustards from Pakistan based on about 79 individuals of known sex showed that the males were 9 to 15% larger than females on most measurements.
+A study of the morphometrics of the Asian houbara from Pakistan based on about 79 individuals of known sex showed that the males were 9–15% larger than females on most measurements.
 The use of discriminant analysis allowed correct identification of the sexes based on morphometrics in about 99% of the cases.

-MacQueen's bustard is very silent except for the sounds that males make in their display.
-Like other bustards, they have a flamboyant display, raising the white feathers of the head and throat and withdrawing the head while walking around a chosen lek site.